What is R22 Refrigerant?

 On January 1st, 2010, the use of R22 was prohibited in AC units by the EPA.
 This was replaced by the more environmentally-friendly R410a and other refrigerant blends.

-Although this change is hoped to have positive impacts on polar bears and climate change, the transition has affected owners of older AC units which still use R22.
+Although this change is hoped to have positive impacts on climate change, the transition has affected owners of older AC units which still use R22.

 Why Should You Care?